 Yes.
-The audit findings will be posted on the school district’s Global & Cultural Perspectives webpage when they are finalized in the fall.
+The audit findings are posted on the school district’s Global & Cultural Perspectives webpage.

-Why is the school district starting cultural intelligence courses in the 7th grade and high school level during the 2021-2022 school year?
+Why did the school district start cultural intelligence courses in the 7th grade and high school level during the 2021-2022 school year?

 The creation of these courses was driven by our Destination 2026 work and the need to be intentional and purposeful to ensure our students develop the skills to communicate with peers around the world.